muratgozel/regionist/README.md

 ![npm](https://img.shields.io/npm/dy/regionist)

 In browsers, there is no bullet-proof way to find user's region, language or other local parameters without asking.
 This module built for to make best guess about these local parameters.
 It relies on:
-1. The good old timezone detection library [jstz](https://github.com/iansinnott/jstz).
+1. `window.Intl` object with fallback to the good old timezone detection library [jstz](https://github.com/iansinnott/jstz).
 2. The browser's `navigator` object.

 Here is what you get after a successful guess: